Your child's inhalers and medicines

 We know from the calls we get to our helpline that many parents worry about giving their child steroid tablets, even though these are only prescribed if they’re getting lots of symptoms or a child has had an asthma attack.
 The information in this section is designed to reassure you by answering common questions about steroid tablets: how they work, why your child may need to take them and how to deal with any potential side effects.

 Some children with asthma might be prescribed extra treatments known as ‘add-on treatments’ as well as their usual inhalers.
-Common ones include treatments for hay fever, and medicines known as leukotriene receptor antagonists (LTRAs), theophylline, or long-acting reliever inhalers and.
+Common ones include treatments for hay fever, medicines known as leukotriene receptor antagonists (LTRAs), theophylline, or long-acting reliever inhalers.
 There’s a useful round-up of asthma treatments here.

 Sometimes children may be given reliever medicine through a nebuliser - a machine that changes liquid medicine into a fine mist.
 This is usually if they’re having a serious asthma attack in an ambulance or in hospital, for example.
 You can read about nebulisers in this section.